Codefire7/User_Portal_GUI/README.md

 CREATE DATABASE <database_name>;
 CREATE TABLE user (username varchar(20), password varchar(20))
 ```
-Now download the main.py file and replace the database variable to whatever
-you named your database on line 60 and l06.
+Now download the main.py file and replace the database, user, and password variables appropriately on line 60 and 106.
 Ensure that the database is online and then run the script

 ## Windows